openNDS/openNDS/docs/source/install.rst

  * Provide DHCP services to connected clients
  * Provide DNS services to connected clients
  * Provide Network Address Translation (NAT) for all outgoing traffic directed to the WAN interface.

+If an improper routing configuration is detected, openNDS will shut down.

 Installing on OpenWrt
 *********************